+Wheat germ is easy to incorporate into baby’s diet; add it to yogurt, fruit & veggie purees and so much more!
 Wheat germ may come in a small package but it sure does pack a whollop of a nutritional punch for baby and toddler alike.
 Wheat germ (I love the Kreschmer brand) has Iron, vitamin B, Folic Acid and Vitamin E as well.
+Best of all?

 All of the wonderful nutrients in wheat germ are some of the key nutrients that a baby needs to grow healthy and strong.